Takeda Information Security & Risk

 Role: Client Strategy Lead

-Methods: Following a major acquisition, IT was tasked with creating a better company-wide reputation, more meaningful results, and a strategic plan to reduce risk overall.
-We elevated Cyber Security from execution zombies to leadership partners with a re-brand, eliminating the former compliance messaging, replacing it with partnership and risk mitigation.
+Solution: We elevated Cyber Security from execution zombies to leadership partners with a re-brand, eliminating the former compliance messaging, replacing it with partnership and risk mitigation.

 Brand audit, brand hierarchy mapping, archetype activities, personas, empathy mapping, namestorming